synthetic-corpus/udacity-meme-gen/README.md

 # Intro

-This is a capstone project for Udacity’s Intermediate Python course.
-Project can be cloned locally ran.
+This branch was the final submission for Udacity's Intermediate Python course.
+It be cloned locally ran, and the only branch where it is expected to work.
 It will generate a browse app that create memes with quotes based on user-supplied images and text files.

+This branch also will not be maintained.
+It exists here for a record of what the project looked liek *before* significant changes to get it to work in AWS.

 There is no media content commited in this repo.
 This project requires images and several text files to work.